“If slaughterhouses had glass walls, we’d all be vegetarians.”

-Slaughterhouses used to be much smaller and with fewer regulations and efficiency.
+Slaughterhouses used to be much smaller, less efficient, and less regulated.
 Before the Industrial Revolution started emptying rural areas in favor of highly populated cities, many small farms slaughtered their own animals.
 They then sold their meat to people they knew in their communities.

 Laws Exist to Protect Animals: But What Really Goes On Inside Slaughterhouses?